-(3) Demonstrate that supply-side and demand-side resource alternatives have been evaluated on a consistent and comparable basis, including consideration of safety, reliability, reisk and uncertainty, cost effectiveness, and customer rate impacts.
+(5) An analysis showing that supply-side resources and demand-side resources have been evaluated on a consistent and comparable basis, including consideration of the following:

+(A) safety;

+(B) reliability

+(C) risk and uncertainty;

+(D) cost effectiveness; and

+(E) customer rate impacts.

-(4) Demonstrate that the preferred resource portfolio utilizes, to the extent practical, all economical load management, demand side management, technology relying on renewable resources, cogeneration, distributed generation, energy storage, transmission, and energy efficiency improvements as sources of new supply.
+(6) An analysis showing the preferred resource portfolio utilizes, to the extent practical, all economical supply-side resources and demand-side resources as sources of new supply.

-(5) Discuss the utility’s evaluation of targeted DSM programs including their impacts, if any, on the utility’s transmission and distribution system for the first ten (10) years of the planning period.
+(7) An evaluation of the utility’s DSM programs designed to defer or eliminate investment in a transmission or distribution facility including their impacts on the utility’s transmission and distribution system for the first ten (10) years of the planning period.

-(6) Discuss the financial impact on the utility of acquiring future resources identified in the utility’s preferred resource portfolio.
-The discussion of the preferred resource portfolio shall include, where appropriate, the following:
+(8) A discussion of the financial impact on the utility of acquiring future resources identified in the utility’s preferred resource portfolio including, where appropriate, the following:

-(A) Operating and capital costs.
+(A) Operating and capital costs of the preferred resource portfolio.

-(B) The average cost per kilowatt-hour , which must be consistent with the electricity price assumption used to forecast the utility’s expected load by customer class in section 5 of this rule.
+(B) The average cost per kilowatt-hour of the future resources, which must be consistent with the electricity price assumption used to forecast the utility’s expected load by customer class in section 5 of this rule.

 (C) An estimate of the utility’s avoided cost for each year of the preferred resource portfolio.